Tuckerton Bait and Tackle - 338 S Green St (609) 294-8365 South Green Street is right off of route 9

 Have lunch at a very nostalgic Stewarts

-This is one really cool Stewarts where the 50's still Lives On!
-A very fun atmosphere with great service, head to Stewart's.
+This is one really cool Stewart's where the 50's still lives on!
+For a very fun atmosphere with great service, head to Stewart's.
 It has an authentic 50's style and old Fashioned Car hop service.
 There is no air conditioned dining room, but it offers a great view of the lake, bay and Tuckerton Seaport.
 This Stewart's is truly one of the last of a dying breed.

 Across the street